-The regulatory body will normally be organized into a number of units.
+The regulatory body would normally be organized into a number of units.
 (In this document, 'unit' is intended to mean an organizational unit at any level.)
 Depending on the unit, it may focus on one or more of these regulatory functions.
 The unit's function leads to the associated tasks that are required to fulfil its responsibilities.
-Each task requires a certain competency in terms of knowledge, skills, and attitudes (KSAs).
-Tables AI.1 and AI.2, in Appendix I identify the specific competencies needed for each of the regulatory functions in a 'quadrant' model.
-This document provides a self-assessment questionnaire that will help the unit's management to identify gaps in available competencies and the related KSAs, which can be corrected by recruitment, training, or outsourcing.
+Each task requires a certain competence in terms of knowledge, skills, and attitudes (KSAs).
+This document provides a self-assessment questionnaire that would help the unit's management to identify gaps in available competences and the related KSAs, which can be corrected by recruitment, training, or outsourcing.

-6.1 Process for Training Needs Assessment
+7.1 Process for Training Needs Assessment

-The regulatory body management must determine what competencies and knowledge, skills and attitudes (KSAs) are required for each of the staff positions.
-The draft Safety Report, "A Framework for Managing a Regulatory Body's Competence" provides guidance for planning the training of the various types of staff required by the regulatory body.
-It organizes the competencies in a 'quadrant' structure as shown below, along with some typical examples.
+The regulatory body management must determine what competences and knowledge; skills and attitudes (KSAs) are required for each of the staff positions.
+The Safety Report, "A Framework for Managing a Regulatory Body's Competence" provides guidance for planning the training of the various types of staff required by the regulatory body.
+It organizes the competences in a 'quadrant' structure as shown below, along with some typical examples.